Vanoise

 About Vanoise

 Vanoise National Park was France's first national park, established on 6 July 1963, covering 53,500 hectares of the Graian Alps in the department of Savoie.
-The park protects one of the most spectacular high-alpine environments in the western Alps, including over 100 summits exceeding 3,000 metres (the highest being the Grande Casse at 3,855 m) and approximately 80 glaciers.
-The park shares a 14-kilometre boundary with Italy's Gran Paradiso National Park—the first national park in Italy (1922)—and together the two parks form one of the largest strictly protected alpine areas in Europe, covering over 125,000 hectares.
-Vanoise was created specifically to protect the mountain ibex from the verge of extinction.
+[1] The park protects one of the most spectacular high-alpine environments in the western Alps, including 107 summits exceeding 3,000 metres—the highest being the Grande Casse at 3,855 m—and numerous glaciers.
+[2] The park shares a 14-kilometre boundary with Italy's Gran Paradiso National Park—Italy's first national park (1922)—and together the two parks form one of the largest strictly protected alpine areas in Europe, covering over 1,250 km².
+[1] Vanoise was created specifically to protect the mountain ibex from the verge of extinction.

 Wildlife Ecosystems

 Ibex (Capra ibex) conservation is the founding purpose and enduring success of Vanoise National Park.
-In 1963 the ibex population across the entire western Alps had been reduced to approximately 400 animals in the Gran Paradiso.
-Today Vanoise holds over 2,000 ibex, and the recovery of the species across the Alps to over 50,000 animals is directly attributable to protection begun at Gran Paradiso and Vanoise.
-Chamois (Rupicapra rupicapra) number over 8,000.
-Golden eagle (approximately 30 pairs), bearded vulture (20+ pairs), and peregrine all breed in the park.
+In 1963 approximately 60 ibex remained in France, with the main population confined to the adjacent Gran Paradiso.
+Today Vanoise holds over 2,100 ibex, and the recovery of the species across the Alps is directly attributable to protection begun at Gran Paradiso and Vanoise.
+[1] Chamois (Rupicapra rupicapra) number approximately 6,000.
+[1] Golden eagle (approximately 30 pairs), bearded vulture (20+ pairs), and peregrine all breed in the park.
 Alpine marmot is abundant and conspicuous throughout.
 Ptarmigan (Lagopus muta) inhabits the high rocky zones.

 Flora Ecosystems